Charleston SC Mobile Homes For Sale

 SIZES

 • SINGLE WIDE – Singlewide homes range from as small as 600 square feet up to 1,330 square feet.
-Singlewide is 18 feet or less and the length is 90 feet or less; the most common measurements for single-wide homes is 72 feet wide by roughly 15 feet wide totaling 1,080 square feet.
+Singlewide is 18 feet or less and the length is 90 feet or less; the most common measurements for single wide homes is 72 feet wide by roughly 15 feet wide totaling 1,080 square feet.
 Singlewide homes are shipped as one unit on one semi-trailer.

 • DOUBLE WIDE – start at around 1,067 square feet and go up to 2,300 square feet.
-Doublewide homes usually have width of 20 feet or more and their length is 90 feet or less.
+Doublewide homes usually are width of 20 feet or more and their length is 90 feet or less.
 They most often measure 56 feet long by 26 feet wide with a square footage of 1,456.
 Doublewide homes are shipped as two separate pieces that are later joined together seamlessly to make a completed doublewide home.